View on GitHub

 4. Action Execution:

-• phase1: Default is Dry-run (if enable_execution_phase1_to_phase2 = true in rulesets, Draft PR is changed to Ready state).
+• phase1: Dry-run by default (if enable_execution_phase1_to_phase2 = true in rulesets, Draft PRs are changed to Ready status).

-• phase2: Default is Dry-run (if enable_execution_phase2_to_phase3 = true in rulesets, posts a comment asking Copilot to apply changes).
+• phase2: Dry-run by default (if enable_execution_phase2_to_phase3 = true in rulesets, a comment is posted asking Copilot to apply changes).

 • phase3: Opens the PR page in the browser.

-• If enable_execution_phase3_send_ntfy = true in rulesets, also sends an ntfy.sh notification.
+• If enable_execution_phase3_send_ntfy = true in rulesets, an ntfy.sh notification is also sent.

-• If enable_execution_phase3_to_merge = true in rulesets, automatically merges the PR (using global [phase3_merge] settings).
+• If enable_execution_phase3_to_merge = true in rulesets, the PR is automatically merged (using global [phase3_merge] settings).

-• LLM working: Waits (if all PRs are in this state, displays issues from repositories with no open PRs).
+• LLM working: Waits (if all PRs are in this state, issues from repositories without open PRs are displayed).

-5. Automated Issue Assignment: If all PRs are “LLM working” and there are repositories with no open PRs:
+5. Automated Issue Assignment: If all PRs are “LLM working” and there are repositories without open PRs:

-• If assign_good_first_old = true in rulesets, automatically assigns the oldest “good first issue” (by issue number).
+• If assign_good_first_old = true in rulesets, the oldest “good first issue” is automatically assigned (by issue number).

-• If assign_old = true in rulesets, automatically assigns the oldest issue (by issue number, any label).
+• If assign_old = true in rulesets, the oldest issue is automatically assigned (by issue number, any label).

-• Default behavior: Automatically clicks buttons with PyAutoGUI (the [assign_to_copilot] section is not needed).
+• Default behavior: Automatically clicks buttons via PyAutoGUI (the [assign_to_copilot] section is not required).

-• Required: PyAutoGUI installation and button screenshot preparation are necessary.
+• Required: PyAutoGUI installation and preparation of button screenshots are necessary.

 6. Repeat: Continues monitoring at the configured interval.